 There are a few mildly surprising extras.
 Webeden can help you set up a Facebook shop, for instance, and you're able to set up promo codes to push your products.
 But overall this is still a very weak web store, and you'll be much better off with almost anything else.

-Unlike most of the website building competition, Webeden doesn't have any context-sensitive help.
-Left-clicking objects doesn't display a help icon, as in Wix, and there's no support for right-click menus at all.
-The best you can do is head off to the Help menu to check its various options.
+Unlike most of the website building competition, because of its Flash-based nature, Webeden doesn't have any context-sensitive help.
+Instead, all you have at your disposal is the Help menu, top right, to check its various options.

 A searchable FAQ database seemed to be a little more useful, at least initially.
 We entered the keyword ‘Video’ and found links to 17 articles with straightforward titles, like 'Can I add video to my site?' and 'What kind of video files can I upload?’

-There are other signs of age elsewhere, with a 'Submit a support query' dialog asking if we got online via AOL or through work, and whether we were using broadband or a dial-up connection.
+There are other signs of age elsewhere, with a 'Submit a support query' dialog asking if our online connection was through AOL, and whether we were using broadband or a dial-up connection.